momentumdevtools/dbz-aots-randomizer/README.md

 ---

 ## Support the Development
-If you want to support our reverse-engineering efforts, read our technical Ghidra dev-logs, or get early access to beta builds, check out our [Patreon](https://www.patreon.com/momentumdevtools/).
+If you want to support our reverse-engineering efforts, read our technical dev-logs, or get early access to beta builds, check out our [Patreon](https://www.patreon.com/momentumdevtools/).

 ## Building from Source